edgelesssys/contrast/rfc/004-recovery.md

 ### Secret Management

 - At the first call to `contrast set`, the coordinator creates a recovery secret.
-- The `SetManifestResponse` includes the recovery secret, encrypted with the workload owner public key(s).
+- The `SetManifestResponse` includes the recovery secret, encrypted with the workload owner public keys.

 ### Recovery